werlingb/pumpkin-image-color-standardization/README.md

 While these scripts standardize image processing steps, users are responsible for ensuring appropriate image collection, evaluating data quality, and interpreting results within the context of their experimental design.

-**Table of Contents**
 ## Table of Contents

 1. Overview
 2. Why use this workflow
 3. Color checker and color model
    1. Color checker requirements
-   2. Patch order and compatibility
-   3. Color space and correction method
+   2. Color space and correction method
 4. Repository contents
    1. Core scripts
    2. Helper scripts